Gravitational relaxation of electroweak hierarchy problem: Gravitational relaxation

-If the classic scalar field $\chi$ or the vacuum expectation value (VEV) of $\chi$ become larger and larger, i.e. $\chi \gg 1 $, the Higgs mass and the cosmological constant are sufficiently suppressed and asymptotically vanish.
+which correspond to the screen scenario for the cosmological constant by so-called cosmon field~\cite{Wetterich:1987fm,Wetterich:1994bg,Wetterich:2002wm,Wetterich:2013wza}.
+When the classic scalar field or vacuum expectation value (VEV) become larger and larger $\chi \gg 1 $, the Higgs mass or the cosmological constant are sufficiently suppressed and asymptotically vanish.
 Next we consider the specific dilaton model~\cite{Lin:2014mua} where the action can be written as follows:

-where we assume that $M$ is the order of the cut-off scale to be $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi }\simeq M \simeq M_{ UV}$.
-Let us transform this action into Einstein frame by rescaling the metric
+where we assume that $M$ is the order of the cut-off scale to be $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi }\simeq M_{ \rm UV}$.
+Let us transform this action into Einstein frame by rescaling the metric,

 The Higgs mass parameter $M_{\Phi }$ can be exponentially suppressed as the following